catherinevee/driftmgr/docs/architecture/FUTURE_PROOFING_STRATEGY.md

 ## Success Metrics

 ### Year 1 Targets
-- 🎯 Support for 2 additional cloud providers
+- Support for 2 additional cloud providers
-- 🎯 50% improvement in discovery performance
+- 50% improvement in discovery performance
-- 🎯 Plugin ecosystem with 10+ community plugins
+- Plugin ecosystem with 10+ community plugins
-- 🎯 API stability with <5% breaking changes
+- API stability with <5% breaking changes

 ### Year 3 Targets
-- 🎯 Support for 10+ cloud providers
+- Support for 10+ cloud providers
-- 🎯 100,000+ resources under management
+- 100,000+ resources under management
-- 🎯 Sub-second discovery response times
+- Sub-second discovery response times
-- 🎯 99.9% API uptime
+- 99.9% API uptime

 ### Year 5 Targets
-- 🎯 Industry-standard multi-cloud discovery platform
+- Industry-standard multi-cloud discovery platform
-- 🎯 Enterprise adoption across Fortune 500
+- Enterprise adoption across Fortune 500
-- 🎯 Active contributor community of 100+ developers
+- Active contributor community of 100+ developers
-- 🎯 Self-healing and autonomous operation capabilities
+- Self-healing and autonomous operation capabilities

 ## Conclusion

 This future-proofing strategy positions driftmgr to evolve with the rapidly changing cloud landscape while maintaining backward compatibility and operational excellence.
 The phased approach ensures steady progress while minimizing disruption to existing users.

-The key to success lies in building a flexible, extensible architecture that can adapt to new technologies and requirements while maintaining the core value proposition of comprehensive multi-cloud resource discovery and management.
+The key to success lies in building a flexible, extensible architecture that can adapt to new technologies and requirements while maintaining the core value proposition of complete multi-cloud resource discovery and management.

 Regular review and adaptation of this strategy will ensure driftmgr remains at the forefront of cloud infrastructure management tools for years to come.